amagimedia/parallel-tests-report/README.md

   - <TIME_LIMIT_IN_SECONDS> is the maximum time an example can take.
 Default is 10 seconds.
   - <OUTPUT_FILE> is the file specified in the --out option.
 Default is 'tmp/test-results/rspec.json'

-### This rake task can be configured to run after specs in a continuous integration setup, it also produces a junit xml file for time limit exceeding check.
+#### This rake task can be configured to run after specs are executed in a continuous integration setup, it also produces a junit xml file for time limit exceeding check.